Ready for a new adventure? Let our trip planner guide you to unforgettable experiences, your way.

 ---|---|

-We will leave Khongma Danda and start our trek by crossing the Shipton La Pass (4,200m/13,780ft), one of the highest points on our journey.
+Following the Makalu Base Camp trek itinerary, we will leave Khongma Danda and start our trek by crossing the Shipton La Pass (4,216m/13,780ft), one of the highest points on our journey.
 The trail is steep and challenging, but the panoramic views of Makalu, Baruntse, and Everest make it rewarding.
-Along the way, we will pass several smaller passes like Keke La and Tutu La, where colorful prayer flags flutter in the wind.
-After crossing the pass, we will descend through rhododendron forests until we reach Dobate.
+Along the way, we will also pass several smaller passes like Keke La and Tutu La, where colorful prayer flags flutter in the wind.
+After crossing the pass, we will descend through rhododendron forests until we reach Dobate, where we will rest for the day.
 It is a small settlement surrounded by towering peaks.

 Itinerary Fact | Details |